 The County Seat is located in Onawa and the county government website is http://www.monroecoia.us/

-Cities and towns located in the Monona county include Blencoe, Castana, Mapleton, Moorhead, Onawa, Rodney, Soldier, Turin, Ute, Whiting.
+Cities and towns located in the County include Blencoe, Castana, Mapleton, Moorhead, Onawa, Rodney, Soldier, Turin, Ute, Whiting.

-Monona County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage, divorce and death records.
+Monona County vital records can be found at the Iowa Office of Vital Records which has copies of birth, marriage and death records from July 1880.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Iowa for current fees and application process.